 Don’t forget this is a cartoon and it needs to stand out to catch people’s eyes.

 I then used a #ede1cb to color the skin of the bird, it’s nearly white but not making it plain, to give it a feather look.
 We colour his Jedi clothes in with a medium brown #502d05 and light brown #a47541.
-We use #b89b71 to color under his eyelid.
+We use #b89b71 to color birth control under his eyelid.

 I then right-click on the outline layer and select the option preserve transparency so that I can change the black outlines on the bird to brown – like I said early on Angry birds don’t use black outlines.